Stop paying your jQuery tax

 This is probably ignorance on my part, but the section “Why is that jQuery synchronous script include stuck in the html ‘HEAD' section?” didn't really seem to answer that question for me.
 I'm sure there is a good reason, but I don't understand why we are doing this run-around instead of just keeping ALL JavaScript in the footer.
 Then as long as we load jQuery first, we can just use the jQuery.ready method directly, right?

-Colin_Gourlay about 12 years ago
+Colin_Gourlay almost 13 years ago

 Colin_Gourlay